Azure/azure-sdk-for-js/sdk/digitaltwins/dtdl-parser/README.md

 ### DTDL Parser

-DTDL (Digital Twins Definition Language) defines a contract for interacting with models of Digital Twin Plug and Plan devices.
+DTDL (Digital Twins Definition Language) defines a contract for interacting with models of Digital Twin Plug and Play devices.
 The DTDL Parser is a langauge parser that is partially hand-written, partially generated based on a DTDL schema definition, which can validate if a string provided to it conforms to DTDL langauge definitions.

 You can learn more about DTDL for models by reading "Learn about twin models and how to define them in (Azure Digital Twins](https://docs.microsoft.com/azure/digital-twins/concepts-models)